thanos-io/thanos/docs/quick-tutorial.md

 In a Kubernetes stateful deployment, the replica label can also be the pod name.

-Reload your Prometheus instances, and then, in Query, we will define `replica` as the label we want to enable deduplication to occur on:
+Reload your Prometheus instances, and then, in Querier, we will define `replica` as the label we want to enable deduplication to occur on:

 ```bash
 thanos query \